 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button and get your Free Stock Trading Strategy delivered right to your email.

-Covered calls are a very common options trading strategy among long stock investors.
+Covered calls are very common options trading strategy among long stock investors.
 This strategy allows you to collect a premium without adding any risk to your long stock position.
 Basically, covered call options is a very conservative cash-generating strategy.

 The best stocks for covered call writing are stocks that are either slightly up or slightly down in the markets.
 If you want to generate additional income, you should implement the covered call strategy in combination with dividend stocks.